marcin-sielski/InstaxBLE/readme.md

 #### Image enhancements:
 I'm not sure what happens when you send a different filetype or image in landscape orientation, but assuming those will fail:
 - :heavy_check_mark: Resize if image too small or too large (actual size depending on printer model)
-- :heavy_check_mark: Resize if file size too large (max 65535 bytes)
 - :white_large_square: Auto rotate image to portrait before sending
 - :heavy_check_mark: Convert to jpg if given a different filetype
 - :heavy_check_mark: Strip exif data to decrease filesize
-- :heavy_check_mark: Automatically lower the quality of the image to keep images below the ~~65535 bytes (0xFF 0xFF)~~ 105KB file limit
+- :heavy_check_mark: Automatically lower the quality of the image to keep images below supported file size limit

 #### Credit